How To Prepare A Great Moist Roast Turkey For The Holidays

 Brining the Bird

-3. Make the brine as described below.
+- Make the brine as directed below.

 A Simple Brine Recipe

-I like to add some sugar to the brine and I'm sure if you look, you'll find lots of other ingredients like juniper berries, fresh garlic and bay leaves you can add to your brine to give it its own distinctive flavor.
+I like to add some sugar to the brine and I'm sure if you look, you'll find lots of other ingredients like juniper berries, fresh garlic and bay leaves you can add to your brine to give it its distinctive flavor.

 Roasting A Turkey